frontendpatterns/frontendpatterns.dev/src/content/patterns/controlled-vs-uncontrolled-components.md

 ---
 # Controlled vs. Uncontrolled Components

-Choose between parent-managed state or component-internal state for form inputs.

 ## Problem

 Without this pattern, the premise that choosing between parent-managed state or component-internal state for form inputs falls apart, and small changes trigger cascading regressions.